Torendo Ku-tab, 2 mg 30 pcs

 Antifungal drugs

-Itraconazole, a potent inhibitor of the CYP3A4 isoenzyme and P-gp, at a dose of 200 mg/day increases the plasma concentration of the active antipsychotic fraction by approximately 70% when using risperidone at a dose of 2 to 8 mg/day.
+Itraconazole, a potent CYP3A4 and P-gp inhibitor, at a dose of 200 mg/day increases the plasma concentration of the active antipsychotic fraction by approximately 70% when using risperidone at a dose of 2 to 8 mg/day.

-Ketoconazole, a potent inhibitor of CYP3A4 isoenzyme and P-gp, at a dose of 200 mg/day increases the plasma concentration of risperidone and decreases the plasma concentration of 9-hydroxysperidone.
+Ketoconazole, a potent inhibitor of the CYP3A4 and P-gp isoenzyme, at a dose of 200 mg/day increases the concentration of risperidone in the blood plasma and reduces the concentration of 9-hydroxyrisperidone in the blood plasma.

 Neuroleptics

-Phenothiazines can increase the plasma concentration of risperidone, but not the active antipsychotic fraction.
+Phenothiazines may increase plasma concentrations of risperidone, but not the active antipsychotic fraction.

 Antiviral drugs

-Protease inhibitors: no official study data available.
-Because ritonavir is a potent inhibitor of the CYP3A4 isoenzyme and a weak inhibitor of the CYP2D6 isoenzyme, ritonavir and protease inhibitors enhanced by ritonavir may lead to increased concentrations of the active antipsychotic fraction of risperidone.
+Protease inhibitors: No formal study data available.
+Because ritonavir is a strong inhibitor of CYP3A4 and a weak inhibitor of CYP2D6, ritonavir and ritonavir-boosted protease inhibitors may lead to increased concentrations of the active antipsychotic fraction of risperidone.

-Some beta-adrenoblockers may increase the plasma concentration of risperidone, but not the active antipsychotic fraction.
+Some beta-blockers may increase plasma concentrations of risperidone, but not the active antipsychotic fraction.

 Calcium channel blockers

-Verapamil, a moderate inhibitor of the CYP3A4 isoenzyme and P-gp, increases plasma concentrations of risperidone and the active antipsychotic fraction.
+Verapamil, a moderate inhibitor of the CYP3A4 isoenzyme and P-gp, increases the concentration of risperidone and the active antipsychotic fraction in the blood plasma.

-Antagonists of H2 receptors: cimetidine and ranitidine, which are weak inhibitors of CYP2D6 and CYP3A4 isoenzymes, increase bioavailability of risperidone, but have minimal effect on the concentration of active antipsychotic fraction in blood plasma.
+H2 receptor antagonists: cimetidine and ranitidine, which are weak inhibitors of the CYP2D6 and CYP3A4 isoenzymes, increase the bioavailability of risperidone, but minimally affect the concentration of the active antipsychotic fraction in the blood plasma.

 Serotonin reuptake inhibitors and tricyclic antidepressants

-Fluoxetine, a potent inhibitor of the CYP2D6 isoenzyme, increases the plasma concentration of risperidone, but has less effect on the concentration of the active antipsychotic fraction.
+Fluoxetine, a potent inhibitor of the CYP2D6 isoenzyme, increases the concentration of risperidone in the blood plasma, but has a lesser effect on the concentration of the active antipsychotic fraction.

-Paroxetine, a potent inhibitor of the CYP2D6 isoenzyme, increases the plasma concentration of risperidone, but at doses up to 20 mg/day has less effect on the concentration of the active antipsychotic fraction.
+Paroxetine, a potent inhibitor of the CYP2D6 isoenzyme, increases the concentration of risperidone in the blood plasma, but in doses up to 20 mg/day it has a lesser effect on the concentration of the active antipsychotic fraction.
 However, higher doses of paroxetine may increase the concentration of the active antipsychotic fraction of risperidone.

-Tricyclic antidepressants may increase the plasma concentration of risperidone, but do not affect the concentration of the active antipsychotic fraction.
+Tricyclic antidepressants can increase the concentration of risperidone in the blood plasma, but do not affect the concentration of the active antipsychotic fraction.
 Amitriptyline does not affect the pharmacokinetics of risperidone or the active antipsychotic fraction.

-Sertraline is a weak inhibitor of the CYP2D6 isoenzyme and fluvoxamine is a weak inhibitor of the CYP3A4 isoenzyme.
-At doses up to 100 mg/day, sertraline and fluvoxamine have no clinically significant effect on the concentration of the active antipsychotic fraction of risperidone.
-However, the use of sertraline or fluvoxamine in doses above 100 mg/day may increase the concentration of the active antipsychotic fraction of risperidone.
+Sertraline is a weak inhibitor of the CYP2D6 isoenzyme, and fluvoxamine is a weak inhibitor of the CYP3A4 isoenzyme.
+At doses up to 100 mg/day, sertraline and fluvoxamine do not have a clinically significant effect on the concentration of the active antipsychotic fraction of risperidone.
+However, the use of sertraline or fluvoxamine in doses above 100 mg/day may lead to an increase in the concentration of the active antipsychotic fraction of risperidone.

-Risperidone has no clinically significant effect on the pharmacokinetics of valproic acid or topiramate.
+Risperidone does not have a clinically significant effect on the pharmacokinetics of valproic acid or topiramate.

 Neuroleptics